Integrating HCP Vault with Terraform Cloud Business & Google Cloud Platform

 We’ve now covered an overview of the scenario, how it was built in HCP Vault, Terraform Cloud Business, ServiceNow, and Google Cloud Platform.
 As you can imagine, this concept can be extended to multiple scenarios and enterprise workloads depending on business needs and governance requirements.
 This design and configuration of HCP Vault, TCB, ServiceNow, and GCP wouldn’t have been possible without the strong partnership from HashiCorp—particularly the Partner Solution Engineering team working with AHEAD.
 Special thanks to them for their assistance.

 AHEAD can help with the enterprise cloud journey no matter where our customers are, from getting started in the cloud to building an Automation Hub like the concept we discussed above.
-For more information on AHEAD’s cloud practice, visit our Enterprise Cloud page or learn more about Automation Hub.
+For more information on AHEAD’s cloud practice, visit our Cloud Platforms solutions or learn more about Automation Hub.